ChrisPaj/reactnd-project-would-you-rather/README.md

 Click on one of them to get the stats.

 You have an interestion question to aks?
-Just go to the New Poll site by clicking the correponding Link in the Nav and add your question to create a new poll.
+Just go to the New Poll site by clicking the correponding link in the navigation and add your question to create a new poll.

-Answering questions and creating new polls will both earn you 1 point.
+Answering questions and creating new polls will each earn you 1 point.
-Feel free to go to the leader board via nav to see a ranking of all users.
+Feel free to go to the leader board via navigation to see a ranking of all users.

 ## Installation